easybase/easybase-react/README.md

 ### **Database array:**

 ### configureFrame(options: ConfigureFrameOptions): StatusResponse
 Configure the current frame size.
-Set the offset and amount of records to retreive assume you don't want to receive your entire collection.
+Set the offset and amount of records to retrieve assume you don't want to receive your entire collection.
 This is useful for paging.

 ### sync(): Promise\<StatusResponse>
-Call this method to syncronize your current changes with your database.
-Delections, additions, and changes will all be reflected by your backend after calling this method.
+Call this method to synchronize your current changes with your database.
+Deletions, additions, and changes will all be reflected by your backend after calling this method.
 Call Frame() after this to get a normalized array of the freshest data.

 ### Frame(index?: number): Record<string, any> | Record<string, any>[]
 This function is how you access a single object your current frame.
 This function does not get new data or push changes to EasyBase.
-If you want to syncronize your frame and EasyBase, call sync() then Frame().
+If you want to synchronize your frame and EasyBase, call sync() then Frame().
 Passing an index will only return the object at that index in your Frame, rather than the entire array.
 This is useful for editing single objects based on an index.

 ### useFrameEffect(effect: React.EffectCallback): void
 This hook runs when the Frame changes.
 This can be triggered by calling sync().